SequoiaFL/sequoia-runtime-doc/Ubuntu-20.04.md

 tar -czf eggroll.tar.gz lib bin conf data python deploy
 ```

-After packing, move the `eggroll.tar.gz` to the deploy directory and then unpack.
+After packing, move the `eggroll.tar.gz` to the deploy directory and then unpack (**you may want to use the real path of your deploy directory on your own system**).
 The following commands can be a reference.

 ```shell
 cd ~/workspace